David Mayer de Rothschild: Polar expeditions

-In 2006, de Rothschild spent over 100 days crossing the Arctic from Russia to Canada, which saw him become one of only 42 people, and the youngest British person, to ever reach both geographical poles.
+In 2006, Rothschild spent over 100 days crossing the Arctic from Russia to Canada, which saw him become one of only 42 people, and the youngest British person, to ever reach both geographical poles.
 He had already become one of only 14 people ever to traverse the continent of Antarctica, and was part of a team that broke the world record for the fastest ever crossing of the Greenland ice cap.
 In 2006 he launched the website "Mission Control" in order to present his expeditions and environmental efforts to children and the youth.
 The trek across the Arctic was the first "mission" to be highlighted on the website, and the second was planned to either be a trek through the Amazon or a trek from Lake Baikal to the Gobi Desert.

 His expeditions also led to his founding of the Adventure Ecology organization.
 It serves as a community and network for the discussion of climate change and associated problems.

+In 2018, he undertook an expedition across the Pacific Ocean.
+The goal of this journey was to raise awareness about the impact of global warming and to promote the protection of marine ecosystems.
+They focused on the fight against ocean pollution caused by plastic waste, aiming to educate coastal communities and society at large about the importance of preserving our seas.